Jean-Didier Vincent: Scientific contributions

-Vincent has contributed significantly to the development of neuroendocrinology, which includes the study of interactions between hormones and the nervous system, the brain being also considered as an endocrine gland.
+Vincent contributed significantly to the development of neuroendocrinology, which includes the study of interactions between hormones and the nervous system, the brain being also considered as an endocrine gland.
 He has a more pessimistic vision than his colleague Boris Cyrulnik about what predetermines human behaviour and believes in the primacy of the biological over reason, stating in 2013 in the film La Possibilité d'être humain : "L'homme est libre, oui, mais en liberté surveillée".

-He has published numerous books on theory of biology, for example Biologie des passions, La Chair et le diable.
+He published numerous books on the theory of biology, for example, Biologie des passions, La Chair et le diable.
 In his book he defends a dynamic above all sexual dynamics of love (Eros).
 He lists the sexual practices that are omnipresent in nature and suggests that the notion of women's property was born during the sedentarization of the Neolithic era.
 It also details the complexity of sexual systems, which are often designed to frame the reproductive rules of each species.

 In his book Bienvenue en Transhumanie, he takes a sceptical look at transhumanism, denouncing a lack of morality that is necessary around this radical transformation of the genome.
 He fears a disconnection between reproduction and sexuality, and that sexuality is virtualized by directly stimulating the affected parts of the brain.